TAXIIProject/taxiiproject.github.io/developers/java-taxii/getting-started/index.md

 Creating and unmarshaling TAXII items does not guarantee that they are schema or business rule valid.
 You could create an object and not populate member objects that the schema requires.
 For example, a Status Message with status type of "PENDING" is required to have a Status Detail with name "ESTIMATED_WAIT"; further, the value of the Status Detail must be a positive integer.
-Those interrelations and constraints are not expressed in the schema but as Schematron rules.
+Those interrelations and constraints cannot be expressed using XML Schema.
+Instead, they are expressed as [Schematron](http://www.schematron.com) rules embedded within the schema.

 Java-taxii provides a few different ways to validate TAXII items.
 TaxiiXml provides two methods to do validation: validateFast() and validateAll().
 ValidateFast() will return after the first error is encountered while validateAll() will build a list of validation errors.
-Each method also has a boolean parameter "checkSpecConformance" which performs specification conformance checks beyond what XML schema supports.
+Each method also has a boolean parameter "checkSpecConformance" which uses Schematron rules to perform specification conformance checks beyond what XML Schema supports.

     ObjectFactory of = new ObjectFactory(); // JAXB factory for TAXII TaxiiXmlFactory txf = new TaxiiXmlFactory(); // Create a factory with the default configuration.